-When cognitive systems finish their analysis, they can provide what they think is the best choice for a given problem from an array of possible solutions.
+When cognitive systems finish their analysis, they can offer best choice for a given problem from an array of possible solutions.
 This is not necessarily the right choice, however.
 It leaves it to the human who is using the system to decide what the right course of action is in a given situation (Loeffler, 2019).

 The best-known example of a cognitive computing system is IBM Watson.
-In 2011, IBM Watson won a one million dollar prize by beating two of the game show Jeopardy’s all time champions.
-Watson uses natural language processing and machine learning to make sense of the huge amounts of data available today, including unstructured data from social media posts, blog posts, articles, reports, and enterprise system data.
+In 2011, IBM Watson won a $1 million dollar by beating two of Jeopardy’s all time champions.
+Watson uses natural language processing and machine learning to make sense of the huge amounts of data available.
+This includes unstructured data from social media posts, blog posts, articles, reports, and enterprise system data.

 Watson can even answer complex questions.
 For example, during Jeopardy, Watson was able to understand the dynamics of the game and responded correctly “What is Las Vegas” to the question “This town is known as ‘sin city’ & its downtown is ‘glitter gulch’” (Software Nation, 2016).

-In peace officer retention, a cognitive computing system could look at various data sources, including an employee’s professional experience, personality, and past performance, and then further analyze them against the characteristics of other successful jobholders to recommend where they are likely to find success in the organization.
+In peace officer retention, a cognitive computing system could look at various data sources, including an employee’s professional experience, personality, and past performance.
+Then the system could analyze them against the characteristics of other successful jobholders to recommend where they are likely to succeed in the organization.
 This is not a dream of the future; cognitive assessments are being used today in other industries.